GSG-G11/Nova/README.md

 The user can click the filter options to filter the reviews based on saved and unsaved reviews.
 - Settings tab will have an optional inputs including (image, link to cv, level of experience and bio).
 The user can click the save button to save the optional inputs.

+### As a admin:
+- After the admin login, the admin can click the profile button to see the dashboard.
+- The admin can see tabs that is about interviewees, interviewers, interviewers applications, and logout.
+- Interviewees tab will show the details of the interviewees.
+The admin can click on the delete button to delete the interviewee.
+- Interviewers tab will show the details of the interviewers.
+The admin can click on the delete button to delete the interviewer.
+- Interviewers applications tab will show the details of the interviewers applications.
+The admin can click on the delete button to delete the interviewer application, the approve button to approve the interviewer application, and the reject button to reject the interviewer application.
+- Logout will logout the admin.

 <br>